hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/kazarinov/__init__.md

 2. **Placeholder Tests:** The example tests now show *how* to write tests for a class and its methods.
 You must replace the commented-out parts with the actual method calls, assertions, and input/output values from your *actual* code.

-3. **Exception Handling:**  The placeholder demonstrates how to use `pytest.raises` to test for exceptions.
+3. **Exception Handling:**  The placeholder demonStartes how to use `pytest.raises` to test for exceptions.
 This is a crucial part of robust testing.

 4. **Clearer Structure:** The test functions now have more descriptive names (e.g., `test_kazarinov_bot_creation`) to indicate their purpose.